 Since 1991, the European Creep Collaborative Committee (ECCC) has successfully determined creep rupture strength values for the most commonly used alloy grades in high temperature plants.
 These values were derived by a commonly developed and agreed assessment evaluation procedure using experimental datasets collated in joint European (worldwide, for some grades) initiatives by approaching all possible data producing organisations.
-Up to now, 55 alloy grades have been analysed and many of the determined strength values are included in the European Standards EN 10028-2, EN 10216-2, EN 10222-2, EN 10352-2, EN 10269, EN 10302, etc. Nevertheless, for some alloy grades, testing has continued since the last ECCC assessments, longer test duration results are now available, and there is a need for up-to-date dataset re-assessment.
-Moreover, there is a requirement for the assessment of new materials, which have not previously been analysed.
+Up to now, about 60 alloy grades have been analysed and many of the determined strength values are included in the European Standards EN 10028-2, EN 10216-2, EN 10222-2, EN 10352-2, EN 10269, EN 10302, etc. Nevertheless, for some alloy grades, testing has continued since the last ECCC assessments, longer test duration results will be available, and there will be a need for up-to-date dataset re-assessment for some alloys.
+Moreover, there is a requirement for the assessment of new materials, which have not previously been analysed, like Grade 93 or materials produced by additive manufacturing.